 Elaine is a member and past vice-president of the California Writers Club, Redwood Branch, and co-chair of the Redwood Writers 2018 Pen to Published Writers Conference.
 She’s also a member of the Non-fiction Authors Association, National Association of Memoir Writers, American Association of University Women (AAUW), National Organization for Women (NOW), and the American Historical Association.
 She also supports the National Women’s History Project, the National Women’s Museum, and the Feminist Majority Foundation.

 Her hobby, photography, began when she got her first camera in 1960—a Kodak Brownie.
 She explores California backroads to shoot photos of landscapes, birds, animals, and flowers.
 She’s a swimmer and reader and loves to travel.
-A cat lover since childhood, Elaine recently saved a fifteen-year-old abandoned cat, Princess, from a friend’s neighbor who moved.
-They live in Sonoma County, California.
+Elaine lives in Sonoma County, California.